The Convergence of Machine Learning and Artificial Intelligence Towards Enabling Autonomous Driving (1:15:30)

 All Captioned Videos Brains, Minds and Machines Seminar Series

 Amnon Shashua - Hebrew University, Co-founder, CTO and Chairman of

 Abstract: The field of transportation is undergoing a seismic change with the coming introduction of autonomous driving.
 The technologies required to enable computer driven cars involves the latest cutting edge artificial intelligence algorithms along three major thrusts: Sensing, Planning and Mapping.
-I will describe the challenges and the kind of machine learning algorithms involved, and will do that through the perspective of
+Dr. Shashua describes the challenges and the kind of machine learning algorithms involved, through the perspective of

 Biography: Prof. Amnon Shashua holds the Sachs chair in computer science at the Hebrew University of Jerusalem.
 His field of expertise is computer vision and machine learning.
 For his academic achievements, he received the MARR prize Honorable Mention in 2001, the Kaye innovation award in 2004, and the Landau award in exact sciences in 2005.